The Best Tasting Power Balls – That Also Increase Your Milk Supply

 4. Add chocolate chips and nuts and mix by hand.

 Pro tip: Refrigerating the mixture for 1 hour will make forming the power balls easier.
 If you feel they get too sticky and hard to form when they reach room temperature, try to refrigerate them again.

 7. Place on a cookie sheet lined with wax paper.

 9. Freeze extras in a zip lock freezer bag to save for a few weeks.

 10. Eat and enjoy!

 These can be made and frozen to last longer.
+Just place in an airtight container to help prolong your breastfeeding journey.
 Perfect for easy grab and go breakfasts!

 If you’re pregnant and planning to breastfeed – these are a great freezer meal for once your baby is born.